TaraJura/TaraJura/README.md

 - 🔭 I’m currently working on https://github.com/TaraJura/NewWorld-WIki-CZ-SK
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate on interesting Front-End projects
 - 🤔 I’m looking for help with projects oportunity.
 - 💬 Ask me about anything you want